frothers/Frothers-FC/content/posts/2023/frothers-2023-game-14.md

 > 1-0

-A hard fought half looked like the Frothers would go into halftime in the lead, however a deflected shot following a corner left **Kindle** for dead.
+A hard fought half looked like the Frothers would go into halftime in the lead, however a deflected shot following a corner left **Kindell** for dead.

 > 1-1